cody-nivens/kube-ci-cd-update/README.md

 ## Acknowledgements

-This work was originally done for doing the first extercise on [Linux.com - Set Up a CI/CD Pipeline with a Jenkins Pod in Kubernetes (Part 2)](https://www.linux.com/blog/learn/chapter/Intro-to-Kubernetes/2017/6/set-cicd-pipeline-jenkins-pod-kubernetes-part-2).
+This work was originally done for doing the first exercise on [Linux.com - Set Up a CI/CD Pipeline with a Jenkins Pod in Kubernetes (Part 2)](https://www.linux.com/blog/learn/chapter/Intro-to-Kubernetes/2017/6/set-cicd-pipeline-jenkins-pod-kubernetes-part-2).

 I started reading [Linux.com:Set Up a CI/CD Pipeline with Kubernetes Part 1: Overview](https://www.linux.com/blog/learn/chapter/Intro-to-Kubernetes/2017/5/set-cicd-pipeline-kubernetes-part-1-overview) to learn more about Kubernetes and Jenkins 2.
 In deployment, Jenkins bombed because as is often the case, things got out of date.
 I recreated the Dockerfile for (docker.io/chadmoon/jenkins-docker-kubectl) using [dockerfile-from-image](https://stackoverflow.com/questions/19104847/how-to-generate-a-dockerfile-from-an-image?utm_medium=organic&utm_source=google_rich_qa&utm_campaign=google_rich_qa).
 I modified the script to include adding plugins to the container image before running it in a pod.
 Additionally, I added a groovy script that in conjunction with the start up script for the container create an admin user and enable security.